 Companies like Facebook are basing their business model on how we feel, Banfield says.
 And it all comes down to brain chemistry.

-Oxytocin (the love drug) is triggered by inclusivity, like when friends add you to their social network.
+Oxytocin (the love drug) is triggered by inclusion, like when friends add you to their social network.
 Serotonin triggers feelings of pride and value when a goal is accomplished.
 Think about Endomodo or Strava, workout apps that let you share your progress with your friends.
 And who doesn’t like feeling proud and loved?
-Feelings like these keep us coming back for more, and that’s why apps like Facebook and Instagram are so addictive.
+Emotions like these keep us coming back for more, and that’s why apps like Facebook and Instagram are so addictive.

 I’ve never been very active on social media, but in the personal branding assignment, I was HOOKED on the likes from friends and strangers responding to my Instagram posts.
 At one point during the assignment, I literally sat still for two hours straight, sending out pictures and taking in the love.
 It was a vicious cycle.